nextcloud/documentation/developer_manual/exapp_development/tech_details/api/logging.rst

 	}

-The possible value of ``log_lvl`` is described here: `Nextcloud Log level <https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/logging_configuration.html#log-level>`_
+The possible values of ``log_lvl`` are described here: `Nextcloud Log level <https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/logging_configuration.html#log-level>`_

 Response data
 *************

-If no error occurs, empty response with result code 200 is returned.
+If no error occurs, an empty response with status code 200 is returned.
-If ExApp is not found or disable, or the loglevel is invalid - OCS Bad Request is returned.
+If the ExApp is not found or disabled, or the `loglevel` is invalid, an OCS Bad Request is returned.